card not present transaction featured image

 Types of Fraud in Transactions and How Much They Cost Merchants

 There are two main types of fraud associated with CNPs – credit card fraud and chargeback fraud.
-The former one is the situation in which stolen cards are used to buy stuff without authorization from the cardholder.
-The cardholder whose data has been stolen in that way can end up in financial ruins.
-Bad thing for the merchants who accepted such payments is that they are liable for chargeback claims.
+The former is the situation in which stolen cards are used to buy stuff without authorization from the cardholder.
+The cardholder whose data has been stolen in that way can end up in financial ruin.
+The bad thing for the merchants who accept such payments is that they are liable for chargeback claims.

 Card Not Present Transaction – Are There Solutions to Prevent Fraud?